 This page discusses the Bucket Policy Only feature, which allows you to uniformly control access to your Cloud Storage resources.
 When enabled on a bucket, only bucket-level Cloud Identity and Access Management (Cloud IAM) permissions grant access to that bucket and the objects it contains; Access Control Lists (ACLs) are disabled and access granted by ACLs is revoked.
 For a guide to using this feature, see Using Bucket Policy Only.

 Cloud Storage offers two systems for granting users permission to access your buckets and objects: Cloud Identity and Access Management (Cloud IAM) and Access Control Lists (ACLs).
 These systems act in parallel - in order for a user to access a Cloud Storage resource, only one of the systems needs to grant the user permission.
-Cloud IAM is used throughout GCP and allows you to grant fine-grained permissions at the bucket and project levels.
+Cloud IAM is used throughout Google Cloud Platform (GCP) and allows you to grant fine-grained permissions at the bucket and project levels.
 ACLs are used only by Cloud Storage and have fewer permission options, but allow you to grant permissions on a per-object basis.

 In order to support a uniform permissioning system, Cloud Storage has the Bucket Policy Only feature.
 Using this feature disables ACLs for all Cloud Storage resources: access to Cloud Storage resources then is granted exclusively through Cloud IAM.